Fair use allows you to use a copyrighted work without prior permission from the copyright holder, under certain circumstances.

-This factor generally weighs in favor of fair use if the work being used is factual (scholarly, technical, or scientific) rather than works involving creative expression such as plays, poems, fictional works, photographs, or paintings.
+This factor generally weighs in favor of fair use if the work being used is factual (scholarly, technical, or scientific) rather than a work involving creative expression such as plays, poems, fictional works, photographs, or paintings.

 The larger the amount of the work you use, the less likely it will be considered a fair use.
-However, there are no bright line rules about how much of the original may be used, and in some situations using the entire original may still qualify as a fair use.
+However, there are no strict quantitative rules about how much of the original may be used, and in some situations using the entire original may still qualify as a fair use.
 Consider whether you are using no more than is necessary to make your pedagogical point.

 Substantiality looks at whether the portion used constitutes the "heart of the work.”
 This is a very fact-specific determination.